 - Keep stirring often in between to prevent burning.

-- Add cardamom powder and nuts.
+- Add cardamom powder, rose water and nuts.
 Stir and continue to cook for 5 minutes.

 - Turn off when the rice kheer reaches a desired consistency, slightly runny.